 As of Kea 1.3, the structures that allow user contexts are pools of all types (addresses and prefixes) and subnets.
-These are supported in both DHCPv4 and DHCPv6.
-It is expected that other structures will be extended in the future to provide the user context capability.
+Kea 1.4 extended user context support to the global scope, interfaces config, shared networks, subnets, client classes, option datas and definitions, host reservations, control socket, dhcp ddns, loggers and server id.
+These are supported in both DHCPv4 and DHCPv6 at the exception of server id which is DHCPv6 only.